emclaughlin2/sPHENIX-calorimeter-monitoring/README.md

 During the first year of data taking, sPHENIX collected a commissioning dataset of Au+Au collision events.
 These data were used to exercise the full data production, reconstruction, and calibration chain.

-Hot towers identified in the commissioning dataset revealed characteristic failure modes related to calorimeter digitization and readout electronics.
+Characteristic failure modes related to digitization and readout electronics were identified in the commissioning dataset.

 ---